College Admission Planning Sessions

 These workshops are designed to provide an overview on the importance of FAFSA completion and addresses the questions of Who?
 Why?
 And how?
 FAFSA Workshops take place at your school within an available computer lab.
 HESAA hands out materials and discusses the FAFSA process.
 This talk is followed by an interactive support session where HESAA staff will assist students with their FAFSA completion.
 These workshops run for approximately 2 hours.

 Before requesting a free workshop, please confirm that your school has an available computer lab on that date.

 This workshop provides the attendees with valuable knowledge of the various sources of loan aid available to students and families to pay for higher education.
 More specifically, these sessions explain the differences between student loans provided by the federal government, student loans provided by state government, and private education loans provided by for-profit bank lenders.
 Topics include the following:

-In an effort to support as many schools and students as possible, please limit your request to one date per registration request and allow at least 21 days (3 weeks) prior to your requested event date for approval.
-HESAA makes every effort to accommodate your requested date but staff is limited.
+In an effort to build financial aid awareness to as many as possible, please limit your request to one date per registration request and allow at least 21 days (3 weeks) prior to your requested event date for approval.
+HESAA makes every effort to accommodate your requested date.

 here to register